CutiePi/CutiePi/README.md

 - Snowboard & skiing 🏂

-### Really enjoy traveling, here's the countries I've been to so far
+### Traveling is a passion, here's some countries I've been to so far

 🇹🇨🇯🇵🇪🇸🇹🇼🏴󠁧󠁢󠁥󠁮󠁧󠁿🏴󠁧󠁢󠁳󠁣󠁴󠁿🇩🇪🇦🇹🇭🇺🇨🇿🇲🇽🇨🇺🇨🇦🇺🇸